Dr. Rajkumar: Kannada language movement

 Although Rajkumar rejected numerous offers to don the political mantle, he was able to influence the State's political fortunes without ever being officially involved in politics.
 Despite his apolitical outlook, he was able to protect and espouse the cause of Kannada and Karnataka.
 He continually advocated the cause of seeking primacy for Kannada, was asked to lead a movement to make Kannada a compulsory language for primary education based on the "Gokak report", popularly known as Gokak Varadhi.
 He became actively involved in the movement and soon became the force behind the Gokak movement.
 He led rallies from Belagavi to Bengaluru and gave speeches about the importance of Kannada Gokak agitation.
 Millions of people gathered for the opportunity to have a glimpse of Rajkumar and listen to his speeches.
 The power of this movement caused the government to relent and make Kannada a compulsory language of education in Karnataka.

 Filmography

-Awards and honors
+Awards and honours

 Rajkumar was awarded numerous State, National and International awards.
-He was a recipient of the Padma Bhushan, a doctorate from Mysore University and the Karnataka Ratna, the highest civilian honour of the State of Karnataka, recognising him as a Jewel of Karnataka State.
+He was a recipient of the Padma Bhushan; an honorary doctorate from Mysore University and also the Karnataka Ratna, the highest civilian honour of the State of Karnataka.

 In 1985, he was honoured with the Kentucky Colonel award.

 In 1995, he received the Dadasaheb Phalke Award for his outstanding contributions to the Kannada film industry.